DiegoPaezA/q-nas-enhanced-se/README.md

-# q-nas-enhanced-se
+# Quantum-Inspired NAS with Attention-Based Search Spaces in Medical Applications

-This repository contains code for an enhanced Quantum-Inspired NAS approach integrating SE and CBAM modules.
-It aims to produce efficient, high-performing CNN architectures for medical image classification on MedMNIST, balancing accuracy and complexity.
+This repository contains the code and experiments for the paper "Quantum-Inspired NAS with Attention-Based Search Spaces in Medical Applications".
+It implements an enhanced Quantum-Inspired Neural Architecture Search (Q-NAS) approach incorporating Squeeze-and-Excitation (SE) and Convolutional Block Attention Modules (CBAM) to achieve efficient, high-performing CNN models for medical image classification tasks using the MedMNIST datasets.